mia-platform/documentation/docs/fast_data/configuration/config_maps/erSchema.md

 It is also possible to interact with the content of the Code Editor, like adding or removing lines.
 Updating the ER Schema from the Code Editor will reflect automatically in the canvas.

 Also, the Code Panel allows you to copy and paste your schema into an external file.
-You might want to use this feature to test the ER Schema with the [Fast Data Low Code Test Template application](https://github.com/mia-platform/fast-data-low-code-test-template).
+You might want to use this feature to test the ER Schema with the [Fast Data Low Code Test Template application](/fast-data/configuration/single_views.md#how-to-test-low-code-configurations).
 You can also export the content to the ER Schema Config Map used by the [Real Time Updater](/fast_data/configuration/realtime_updater/low_code.md#er-schema-configuration) and the [Single View Trigger Generator](/fast_data/configuration/single_view_trigger_generator.md), or you can just use it to create another ER Schema as well.

 ### Error management

-The No Code feature can identify the most common problems in the ER Schema and it can prevent further modifications until these problems are not solved.
+The No Code feature can identify the most common problems in the ER Schema and it can prevent further modifications until these problems are solved.

 One of the most common errors is a non-valid JSON object passed in the left side panel.
 In that case, the canvas will be disabled, not allowing any other update.
 An error banner will appear at the top of the canvas.